MS in Veterinary Clinical Sciences (thesis and non-thesis programs available)

 • ** 30 credits required for either program format

-• ** Thesis programs should contain a minimum of 16 research credits applied to the POS
+• ** Thesis programs should contain a minimum of 16 research credits applied to the Academic Plan

-• Course content will vary as POS programs are unique to each student.
+• Course content will vary as Academic Plans are unique to each student.
 Core courses in immunology, disease pathogenesis, and/or statistics are relevant didactic course considerations.

 A list of courses relevant to the VCS major